pseudo-bhavik/randommm/project/README.md

 ## Testing

 ### Local Testing
 1. Deploy contract to Sepolia testnet
-2. Fund the contract with test SMOL tokens
+2. Fund the contract with test $FLAPPY tokens
 3. Set up Supabase with test environment variables
 4. Test the complete flow from game completion to token claiming